The following are the 20 notes to the principal financial statements:

 Congress annually enacts one-year and multi-year appropriations that provide the Department with the authority to obligate funds within the respective fiscal years for necessary expenses to carry out mandated program activities.
 In addition, Congress enacts appropriations that are available until expended.
 All appropriations are subject to congressional restrictions and most appropriations are subject to OMB apportionment.
 For financial statement purposes, appropriations are recorded as a financing source (i.e., Appropriations Used) and reported on the Statement of Changes in Net Position at the time they are recognized as expenditures.
 Appropriations expended for capitalized property and equipment are recognized when the asset is purchased.

 Work performed for other Federal agencies under reimbursable agreements is financed through the account providing the service and reimbursements are recognized as revenue when earned.
+Deferred revenue consists of monies received for goods and services that have not yet been provided or rendered by the Department.
 Administrative support services at overseas posts are provided to other Federal agencies through the International Cooperative Administrative Support Services (ICASS).
 ICASS bills for the services it provides to agencies at overseas posts.
 These billings are recorded as revenue to ICASS and must cover overhead costs, operating expenses, and replacement costs for capital assets needed to carry on the operation.
 Proceeds from the sale of real property, vehicles, and other personal property are recognized as revenue when the proceeds are credited to the account that funded the asset.
 For non-capitalized property, the full amount realized is recognized as revenue.
-For capitalized property, revenue or loss is determined by whether the proceeds received were more or less than the net book value of the asset sold.
+For capitalized property, gain or loss is determined by whether the proceeds received were more or less than the net book value of the asset sold.
 The Department retains proceeds of sale, which are available for purchase of the same or similar category of property.

 The Department is authorized to collect and retain certain user fees for machine-readable visas, expedited passport processing, and fingerprint checks on immigrant visa applicants.
 The Department is also authorized to credit the respective appropriations with (1) fees for the use of Blair House; (2) lease payments and transfers from the International Center Chancery Fees Held in Trust to the International Center Project; (3) registration fees for the Office of Defense Trade Controls; (4) reimbursement for international litigation expenses; and (5) reimbursement for training foreign government officials at the Foreign Service Institute.